ligato/docs/docs/user-guide/concepts.md

 agentctl dump all
 ```

+---

+## Resync

+Resync is one of the major features available with the VPP agent.
+It ensures consistency between the configuration provided from an external source, internal VPP agent state, and the actual VPP state.
+The automatic resync fetches all configuration data from a connected persistent data store such as  etcd, and reflects any changes to VPP.

+The resync is initiated by default, upon VPP agent startup.
+In addition, it can be automatically launched on events such as VPP restart or reconnection to the data base.

 ## VPP Configuration Order

+Configuring VPP via a CLI is challenging.
+The CLI commands mostly reflect low-level binary API calls and must be executed in a specific order or sequence for the configuration to succeed.
+In some cases, a configuration item (e.g. interface) could depend on another separate configuration item.
+In other cases, a specific sequence of commands, each handling an individual configuration item, must be completed before the system is brought up to the desired state.
+As networks scale and the number of configuration items grows, it becomes vastly more difficult to ensure correct network configuration deployment and operation.

+The VPP agent addresses this challenge by providing a mechanism to sort out dependencies for the entire configuration, all accessible from a northbound (NB) protobuf API.
+Configuration items use logical names instead of software indexes to ensure consistent configuration setup, even across process runtimes.
+For example, interfaces can be referenced before they are even created because the user defines each with a logical name.

+The VPP agent configuration behavior is as follows:

+* Configuration items with all dependencies satisfied, or no dependencies are programmed into VPP.

+* Incomplete configuration items with unresolved dependencies) are cached, or if possible, partially completed.

+*  At some later point in time, when the missing dependency items appear, all pending configuration items are re-validated and executed.
+All configuration items including those with dependencies between VPP and Linux, are managed in the same way.

+Another important feature is the ability to retrieve existing VPP configuration.
+In addition to status reporting, this data is used to perform resynchronization.
+This is the process by which the active VPP configuration is compared to the desired VPP configuration to resolve any required changes and to minimize the impact during restarts.

+### VPP Configuration Order Examples

-The best way to illustrate how the VPP agent KV Scheduler handles dependencies is through an example.
+Two examples below illustrate VPP configuration using the VPP CLI and the VPP agent KV Scheduler.

-* First, use the VPP CLI to configure an interface, bridge domain and L2FIB in that order.
-Then show what happens when the interface and bridge domain are removed.
+- **Using VPP CLI** configures an interface, bridge domain and L2FIB in that order.
+Then show what happens when you remove the interface and bridge domain.
+<br></br>
-* Use agentctl to configure the same information through the VPP agent but in reverse order - L2FIB, bridge domain and interface.
-Then observe what happens when the bridge interface is removed.
+- **Using the KV Scheduler** employs agentctl to configure the same information through the VPP agent but in reverse order - L2FIB, bridge domain and interface.
+Then observe what happens when you remove the bridge interface.

-As will be shown, the KV Scheduler is able to choreograph and sequence the series of actions resulting in a successful VPP configuration, even when confronted by multiple dependencies.
+You will observe how the KV Scheduler choreographs and sequences the series of actions resulting in a successful VPP configuration, even when confronted by multiple dependencies.

 !!! note
-    An active VPP, VPP agent and etcd system is required to demonstrate the CLI and VPP agent configuration functions.
+    You will need an active VPP, VPP agent and etcd data store to demonstrate the CLI and VPP agent configuration functions.
 Follow the steps in the [quick start guide][quickstart-guide] to prepare a system.
-The `agentctl vpp cli` command will be used to interface with the VPP CLI.
-For the KV Scheduler section, the `agentctl kvdb put/del` command will be used to program VPP.
-The `agentctl config history --format=log` command will be used to print the transaction logs.
+Use `agentctl vpp cli` to interface with the VPP CLI.
+For the KV Scheduler section, use `agentctl kvdb put/del` to program VPP.
+Use `agentctl config history --format=log` to print the transaction logs.

 ---